firebase/firebase-ios-sdk/ReleaseTooling/Template/README.md

 indicator that not all system libraries are being brought into your build automatically.

-"(~> X)" below means that the SDK requires all of the xcframeworks from X. You should make sure to include all of the xcframeworks from X when including the SDK.

-__INTEGRATION__
 # Samples

 You can get samples for Firebase from https://github.com/firebase/quickstart-ios: